Welcome Back to Inverness

 Is a visit to Inverness and the Scottish Highlands on your post-lockdown travel list?
 It really should be!
 We enjoy some of the most magical landscapes, year-round!
 And yet despite lockdown restrictions beginning to ease, the thought of travel might still feel inconceivable for some.
 So we wanted to rest your worries, and ease you back into a more relaxing environment.
 And one with your safety and wellbeing at the forefront of our minds.
 Yes, good times are on the horizon: and things are looking up for the rest of 2021 and beyond.
 So, if you’re looking for an adventure to beat the covid-19 blues, then a staycation to Inverness is just what you need.
 Whether you want to simply relax and curl up with a good book, or get out and explore, we have the perfect setting just for you.

-As well as being one of the best locations to learn about Scottish history, the Highlands are also full of charm, enchantment, and stunning nature.
+As well as being one of the best locations to learn about Scottish history, the Highlands is also full of charm, enchantment and stunning nature.
 So let’s dust off that suitcase, dig out your glad rags and get a little more back to your life.
 Join us for what is set to be an epic adventure!

 1. There are so many things to see